 Jennifer Dounay Zinth Co-Director, Information Clearinghouse, and Senior Policy Analyst

 Jennifer Dounay Zinth joined the ECS staff in 1997.
 Since 2005, she has managed the ECS High School Policy Center, a project to provide state policy information, analysis and research findings on a number of high school reform issues, including graduation requirements and high school assessments, graduation rates, P-16 and dual credit.
 She currently co-directs the work of the ECS Clearinghouse.
 She has been cited by numerous media outlets nationwide, including the New York Times, National Public Radio, Newsweek and the Washington Post, as well as by academic publications.
-A writer, Dounay Zinth has served as the "Stateline" columnist for Phi Delta Kappan magazine, and has been published in Education Digest and the State Education Leader.
+A writer, Jennifer has served as the "Stateline" columnist for Phi Delta Kappan magazine, and has been published in Education Digest and the State Education Leader.
 She contributed a chapter to the book Promising Practices during High School, and an article to The Council of State Governments' 2009 Book of the States, both released in 2009.

 Carol Kreck Researcher

 Carol Kreck, a researcher with ECS, previously served as its librarian.
-She is a former reporter at the Denver Post where she was a feature writer before moving to the news side to cover children’s issues, education, and the Denver Police Department.
+She is a former reporter at The Denver Post, where she was a feature writer before moving to the news side to cover children’s issues, education and the Denver Police Department.
 Her degree is in criminal justice.

-Emily Workman Associate Policy Analyst
+Emily Workman Policy Analyst

 Paul Baumann Director